acend/container-basics-training/content/en/docs/11.0/_index.en.md

 ## The CMD instruction in Dockerfile

-With the `CMD` instruction in the Dockerfile we have the possibility to define the command that is executed by default when a container is started:
+With the `CMD` instruction in the Dockerfile we have the possibility to define the command that is executed by default when a container is started.
+Modify the previously created Dockerfile as follows:

 ```Dockerfile
 FROM ubuntu